wavefrontHQ/ansible-collection-wavefront/vandanasubbu/wavefront_proxy_collection/README.md

 To install the collection from the tarball:

 ```
-ansible-galaxy collection install vandanasubbu-wavefront_proxy_collection-1.1.0.tar.gz
+ansible-galaxy collection install vandanasubbu-wavefront_proxy_collection-1.2.0.tar.gz
 ```

-To use the collection in your playbook after installation
+To use the collection in your playbook and import wavefront-proxy after installation

 ```
 - hosts: localhost